-Mental health disorders cannot be cured by drugs or medicine alone.
-You need to commit to treatments based specifically on your anxiety symptoms.
-Take my free 7 minute anxiety symptoms test to learn more.
+Mental health disorders cannot be cured by medicine alone.
+You need to commit to a therapy treatment which can get at the root cause for your anxiety symptoms.

 Doctors Are Quick to Prescribe Drugs

-- Tranquilizers and Personality Changes – In order to prevent panic attacks, the drugs provided for panic disorder are incredibly powerful.
+- Tranquilizers and Personality Changes In order to prevent panic attacks, the drugs provided for panic disorder are incredibly powerful.
 So powerful, in fact, that they can cause severe fatigue, a loss of energy, and sometimes even personality changes.
-For some this is a worthwhile sacrifice, but most people aren't looking to deal with these types of symptoms just to cure their panic attacks, no matter how bad their anxiety may be.
+For some this is worthwhile however many find the side effects of medication to be undesirable.

-- Thoughts and Coming Off Meds – Medications for panic attacks cannot be taken forever, nor should they.
-Many also lead to dependency which can cause significant withdrawal symptoms, and others may eventually be tolerated to the point where they are no longer have any effectiveness.
-Unfortunately, panic attacks are more common when you fear panic attacks, and as soon as you start to come off the medications you're going to focus on whether or not you have panic attacks and become more likely to have them.
+- Thoughts and Coming Off Meds Medications for panic attacks cannot be taken forever, nor should they.
+Many also lead to dependency which can cause significant withdrawal symptoms.
+Some individuals build up a tolerance to the medication, finding that they are no longer effective at their usual dosage.
+This can lead to upping the dosage or having to change medications.
+Unfortunately, panic attacks are more common when you fear panic attacks; as soon as you start to come off medication you're going to focus on whether or not you are having a panic attack, which makes you more likely to have them.